Mental Health in Children: Recognizing Signs, Causes, and Support Strategies

 Introduction: Understanding Mental Health in Children

 Mental health in children is about how kids think, feel, and act.
 It affects how they handle stress, relate to others, and make choices.
 Good mental health helps children learn, grow, and enjoy life.
 However, many kids face challenges that can affect their emotional well-being.
-According to the CDC, about 1 in 6 children in the U.S. has a mental health disorder.
+According to a study, around 1 in 5 children in India experience mental health issues.
 Because of this, it is important for parents and caregivers to know the signs and ways to help.

 Common Symptoms and Warning Signs